-Hiding in Plain Sight is a story on the unobservable novelist Thomas Pynchon, published on TOPIC, Issue 4: Masters of Disguise.
+Hiding in Plain Sight is a story about the enigmatic and unobservable novelist Thomas Pynchon, shot for TOPIC and published here within Issue 4: Masters of Disguise.
 Alex Gilvarry wrote the words, I shot the images, and in collaboration with artist Michelle Maguire, completed the final piece.

 1960s: Pynchon was renting an apartment at the Quintana Roo on Avenida Juárez in Mexico City when someone knocked on his door, claiming to be from Time magazine.
 When he saw the man had a camera, that’s when he went out the back window and hightailed it to the mountains.